Iris-Smok/The-Healthy-Family-PP4/README.md

 <img src="assets/images/responsive-site.png" width="600" height="100%">
 </p>

-This is a full-stack framework project built using Django, Python, HTML, CSS and JavaScript.
+This is a full-stack framework project built using Django, Python, HTML and CSS.
 My goal is to create a functioning and responsive website, that allows users to post, comment and like or unlike recipes.
 This project has been built for educational purposes.

 # About
 The Healthy Family is a website where users can comment, like and view recipes and also share their own recipes with other users.